Quarterly Fund Commentary

 Market Sector Update

-- With the significant selloff in the second and third quarters of 2013 we have become very constructive on the high yield municipal space and are much more bullish moving forward.
-We are now seeing yields on municipal bonds that in some cases are higher than taxable equivalents.
+- With a significant high-yield municipal bond sector selloff in the last three quarters of 2013, we have become very constructive on the high-yield municipal space and are much more bullish moving forward.
+In some cases, we are now seeing yields on municipal bonds that are higher than taxable equivalents.

-- Recent headlines in the municipal market have created choppy waters.
-However, we believe funds that focus on quality credits should provide high networth investors with attractive levels of income over the long term.
+- Recent headlines in the municipal market have created choppy waters, however funds which focus on quality credits should provide high net worth investors with attractive levels of income over the long term.

-- We continue to favor revenue bonds over tax-backed debt.
-Revenue bonds, in our view, provide diversification from the general tax issues, which affect states and local governments and offer more attractive yields for our investors.
+- We continue to favor revenue bonds over tax-backed debt, as revenue bonds, in our view, provide diversification from the general tax issues which affect states and local governments, and offer more attractive yields for our investors.

-- In the near term, we believe the market will be volatile as investors review their portfolio mix between fixed income and equities, while potential negative headlines continue to intimidate investors.
+- In the near term, we believe volatility in the market will recede as investors move past the negative headlines and focus on tax-advantaged investing.

-- We believe investors will continue to search for tax-exempt yield due to higher tax rates which should benefit the municipal market.
-In our view, patient investors may be rewarded over the long haul.
+- We believe investors will continue to search for tax-exempt yield due to higher tax rates, which should benefit the municipal market.
+In our view, patient investors should be rewarded over the long haul.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available a summary prospectus, containing this and other information for the Ivy Funds, call your financial advisor or visit us online at www.ivyfunds.com.
 Please read the prospectus or summary prospectus carefully before investing.